Many new cancer drugs don't save lives

 This week a team of researchers at the U.S. National Institutes of Health revealed they had discovered the brain's drain pipes.
 For years experts insisted the brain and the vessels of the lymphatic system were not directly connected.

-- Dr. Jason Karamchandani , neuropathologist , McGill University
+This is a confirmatory study that proves the dogma of 10 years ago isn't true.- Dr. Jason Karamchandani , neuropathologist , McGill University

 (Lymphatic vessels are similar to veins and circulate white blood cells and cellular fluid.)